ned0flanders/Cryptocoinopoly/README.md

 ## Rules:
 The rules to Cryptocoinopoly are identical to the classic game of [Monopoly](https://www.hasbro.com/common/instruct/monins.pdf).
 However in Cryptocoinopoly rent is now a network fee and "JAIL" is now "HODL".

+## Cards:
+See the repository for the complete list of cards.
+Examples:

 ### Cryptos and Exchanges

 <p align="center">